Documentation

 Annualisation

-2. Smooth with a 4-epoch moving average.
+2. Smooth with a simple moving average (SMA) over that window.

 Data source: flare-foundation/reward-scripts